Radium Hill: History

-The site, located on Maldorky Station on the Barrier Highway east of Olary, was first pegged for mining in 1906 after prospector Arthur John Smith inadvertently discovered a radioactive material at a location approximately 40 km East South East of Olary.
-Smith mistook the dark coloured ore he found for tin oxide or wolfram (tungsten).
-His samples were sent to the University of Adelaide where young Sydney geologist and future Antarctic explorer, Douglas Mawson, found the ore to contain radium and uranium.
+The site, located on Maldorky Station on the Barrier Highway east of Olary, was first pegged for mining in 1906 after prospector Arthur John Smith inadvertently discovered a radioactive material at a location approximately 40 km east-south-east of Olary.
+Smith mistook the dark-coloured ore he found for tin oxide or wolfram (tungsten).
+His samples were sent to the University of Adelaide where young Sydney geologist and future Antarctic explorer, Douglas Mawson, found that the ore contained radium and uranium.
 It also had traces of ilmenite, rutile, magnetite, hematite, pyrite, chalcopyrite intergrown with quartz and biotite, chromium, vanadium, and molybdenum.

-Mawson named the uranium-bearing mineral davidite after geologist and Antarctic explorer, Sir Edgeworth David.
-The mine was initially called "Smith's Carnotite Mine" (a similar uranium-bearing mineral) and in September 1906 Mawson proposed the name "Radium Hill".
+Mawson named the uranium-bearing mineral davidite after his mentor, the geologist and fellow Antarctic explorer, Sir Edgeworth David.
+The mine was initially called "Smith's Carnotite Mine" (carnotite being a similar uranium-bearing mineral) but, in September 1906, Mawson proposed the name "Radium Hill".
 Smith worked the mine for the next two years before allowing the lease to lapse.
 Adjoining leases stretched for 5 km along the lode, with one being half-owned by Mawson.